dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T864: Social security programs may be ineffective and slow.
+### T864: Social security may be slow and inflexible in response.

 |Support|
 |---|